doctrine/orm/docs/en/reference/basic-mapping.rst

 .. tip::

-    Use ``json`` when enum values may contain commas, when you need to store int-backed enums (as it preserves value types), or when the column also stores complex/nested data structures.
+    Use ``json`` when enum values may contain commas, when you need to store int-backed enums (as it preserves value types), when the column also stores complex/nested data structures, or when you want to query individual values using database-native JSON operators (e.g. PostgreSQL ``jsonb``).
     Prefer ``simple_array`` for a compact, human-readable storage of string-backed enums whose values do not contain commas.

 +-------------------+-----------------------------+-------------------------------+
 | Column type       | Database storage            | PHP type                      |